Kernel Normalized Convolutional Networks

+We compare the performance of KNResNets to the BatchNorm, GroupNorm, LayerNorm, and LocalContextNorm counterparts.
+For image classification, we do not include LocalContextNorm in our evaluation because its performance is similar to GroupNorm \citep{ortiz2020-lcnorm}.
+The experimental evaluation is divided into four categories: (I) batch size-dependent performance analysis, (II) image classification on ImageNet, (III) semantic segmentation on Cityscapes, and (IV) differentially private image classification on ImageNet$32 32$.

-\paragraph{Models.} We adopt the \textbf{PreactResNet-18} \cite{he2016preact-resnet} implementation from \cite{preact-resnet-pytorch}, original implementation of \textbf{ResNet-18} from PyTorch \cite{Paszke2019-pytorch}, \textbf{ResNet-8} architecture (available at Appendix \ref{sec:architecture}), and \textbf{VGG-9} architecture, which is a modified version of VGG-11 with the last max-pooling and two linear layers removed.
-For GroupNorm based models, BatchNorm is replaced by GroupNorm with group size of $32$ \cite{wu2018-group-norm}.
-Regarding LayerNorm based models, GroupNorm with number of groups of $1$ (equivalent to LayerNorm) is substituted for BatchNorm.
-The corresponding KNConvNets are implemented using the kernel normalized VGG or ResNet blocks shown in Figure \ref{fig:blocks}.
-The dropout probability of the \textit{final} KernelNorm layer is set to $0.5$, $0.5$, $0.5$, and $0.25$ for VGG-9, PreactResNet-18, ResNet-18, and ResNet-8, respectively, whereas it is $0.1$ for the KNConv and KernelNorm layers \textit{inside the blocks}.
-The activation function is ReLU for all models except ResNet-8, which employs Mish \cite{misra2019mish} as the activation function.
+We adopt the original implementation of ResNet-18/34/50 from PyTorch \citep{Paszke2019-pytorch}, and the PreactResNet-18/34/50 \citep{he2016preact-resnet} implementation from \citet{preact-resnet-pytorch}.
+The architectures are based on BatchNorm.
+For GroupNorm/LocalContextNorm related models, BatchNorm is replaced by GroupNorm/LocalContextNorm.
+Regarding LayerNorm based architectures, GroupNorm with number of groups of $1$ (equivalent to LayerNorm) is substituted for BatchNorm.
+The number of groups of GroupNorm is $32$ \citep{wu2018-group-norm}.
+The number of groups and window size for LocalContextNorm are $2$ and $227 227$, respectively \citep{ortiz2020-lcnorm}.